 If you live in colder climates and want to plant a willow tree, you should consider the black willow.
-Unlike many other willow trees, it can endure cold climates.
-Reaching a height of up to 50 and a spread of up to 40 feet, black willows are typically larger than most willows, although some trees may be very small, almost shrublike.
+Unlike many other willow plants, it can endure cold climates.
+Reaching a height of up to 50 and a spread of up to 40 feet, black willows are typically larger than most willows, although some trees may be very small, almost like a willow shrub.
 Black willows have large, and often lean, trunks.
 Their bark is thick and scaly in appearance.

 Japanese Dappled Willow Shrub

 The Japanese dappled willow is a beautiful choice to use as a privacy screen between two yards and much less expensive than a fence.
 The plant, however, sheds its leaves in the fall, so it will not provide privacy year-round.
 When it has matured, the Japanese dappled willow reaches a maximum height of 6 feet.
 Like the weeping willow, the Japanese dappled willow shrub has branches that grow out of the crown in almost every direction and then bow downwards.
-The shrub thrives in moist soil, although it is a very adaptable shrub.
+This willow shrub thrives in moist soil, although it is very adaptable.